kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 ### §17.17   Initial protest procedures.

-\(a\) If, as part of its initial protest filing, the protester requests a suspension of procurement activities or contractor performance in whole or in part, in accordance with §17.15(d), the Product Team shall submit a response to the request to the ODRA by no later than the close of business on the date of the initial scheduling conference or on such other date as is established by the ODRA.
+\(a\) If, as part of its initial protest filing, the protester requests a suspension of procurement activities or contractor performance in whole or in part, in accordance with [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.15   Filing a protest.|§17.15]](d), the Product Team shall submit a response to the request to the ODRA by no later than the close of business on the date of the initial scheduling conference or on such other date as is established by the ODRA.
 Copies of the response shall be furnished to the protester and any intervenor(s) so as to be received within the same timeframe.
 The protester and any intervenor(s) shall have the opportunity of providing additional comments on the response within two (2) business days of receiving it.
 Based on its review of such submissions, the ODRA, in its discretion, may—

 \(1\) Decline the suspension request; or